fongc123/notes/Data Visualization/Multivariate Data.md

 A <span style = "color:lightblue">table lens</span> uses the familiar concept of a tabular view to represent data items in rows and columns.

+# Hierarchical Display
+A <span style = "color:lightblue">hierarchical display</span> divides the data space and presents sub-spaces in a hierarchical fashion.
+It can effectively visualize hierarchical data, especially when certain attributes have higher importance than others.
+However, it implicitly views attributes differently.